Qowaiv/Qowaiv/README.md

 Domain-driven design bottom up
 ------------------------------

 Qowaiv is a (Single) Value Object library.
-It aims to model reusable (Single) Value Objects that can be used a wide variety of modelling scenarios, both inside and outside a Domain-driven context.
+It aims to model reusable (Single) Value Objects that can be used a wide variety of modeling scenarios, both inside and outside a Domain-driven context.

 Supported scenarios include parsing, formatting, validation, (de)serialization, and domain specific logic.

 Qowaiv types
 ============